abdnaqeeb/IdentifiersDictionaryAndGrammatic/Grammatic.md

 Many developers use the word "number" as part of the variable name to hold the count of something.
 For example a variable hold the count of students may have a name like `studentsNumber` or `numberOfStudents`.

 Actually we recommend to avoid using the `number` word in such ways, because it misleads in some occasions.
-Let us take a couple of examples. `serialNumber` is a string variable used as an Identification of a product. `packageNumber` is more misleading because it can mean the count of packages or the serial number of the package.
+Let us take a couple of examples. `serialNumber` is a string variable used as an identification of a product. `packageNumber` is more misleading because it can mean the count of packages or the serial number of the package.

+>[!Important]
+>Use `count` instead of `number` for something count.

 We recommend to use `count` instead of `number`.
 For example `packagesCount` is a variable holding the count of packages, and `studentsCount` is for the count of students.

->[!Important]
->Use `count` instead of `number` for something count.
->

 ##### Index